Water Hammer Calculator

 • Pressure Surge: Sudden pressure increase in pipes

-• Shock Wave: Travels at speed of sound in water
+• Shock Wave: Travels at speed of sound in water (~4,700 ft/s in steel pipes)

-• Noise: Characteristic banging or hammering sound
+• Noise: Characteristic banging or hammering sound in walls

 Common Causes

-• • Rapid valve closure
+• • Rapid valve closure (solenoid valves, quick-closing faucets)

-• • Pump startup/shutdown
+• • Pump startup and sudden shutdown

-• • Check valve slamming
+• • Check valve slamming on reverse flow

-• • Air in the system
+• • Air pockets collapsing in the system

-• • Improper pipe support
+• • Improper pipe support allowing movement

-• • Undersized surge protection
+• • Undersized or missing surge protection

 Water Hammer Calculations